 Method name LpSensor addSensor(int mode, string deviceId)

-Parameters mode The device type to be connected.
+Parameters mode mode The device type to be connected.
 The following device

 types are available:

 Macro Device type

 DEVICE_LPMS_B LPMS-B

 DEVICE_LPMS_C LPMS-CU (CAN mode)

 DEVICE_LPMS_U LPMS-CU (USB mode)

-deviceId Device ID of the LPMS device.
-The ID is equal to the

-OpenMAT ID (initially set to 1, user definable).
+deviceId deviceId Device ID of the LPMS device.
+The ID is equal to the OpenMAT ID (initially set to 1, user definable).

-Returns Pointer to LpSensor object.
+Returns Pointer to L Pointer to LpSensor object.

-Description Adds a sensor device to the list of devices adminstered by the
+Description Adds a sense Adds a sensor device to the list of devices adminstered by the

-SensorManager object.
+SensorMana SensorManager object.

-Method name void removeSensor(LpSensor sensor) Parameters sensor Pointer to LpSensor object that is to be removed from the list of sensors.
+Method name void re void removeSensor(LpSensor sensor) Parameters sensor sensor Pointer to LpSensor object that is to be removed from the list of sensors.
 The call to removeSensor frees the memory associated with the LpSensor object.
-Returns none Description Removes a device from the list of currently administered sensors.
+Returns none none Description Removes a Removes a device from the list of currently administered sensors.

-Method name void listDevices(std::vector<devicelistitem> v)</devicelistitem> Parameters v Pointer to a vector containing DeviceListItem objects with information about LPMS devices that have been discovered by the method.
+Method name void listDevices(std::vector<devicelistitem> v)</devicelistitem> Parameters v Pointer to a vector containing DeviceListItem objects wit th information about LPMS devices that have been discovere ed by the method.
 Returns None Description Lists all connected LPMS devices.
 The device discovery runs in a seperate thread.For Bluetooth devices should take several seconds to be added to the devicelist.
-CAN bus and USB devices should be added after around 1s.
+CAN bus and USB devices should be added after around 1s. around 1s.